Ceramide: Apoptosis

 One of the most studied roles of ceramide pertains to its function as a proapoptotic molecule.
 Apoptosis, or Type I programmed cell death, is essential for the maintenance of normal cellular homeostasis and is an important physiological response to many forms of cellular stress.
 Ceramide accumulation has been found following treatment of cells with a number of apoptotic agents, including ionizing radiation, UV light, TNF-alpha, and chemotherapeutic agents.
 This suggests a role for ceramide in the biological responses of all these agents.
 Because of its apoptosis-inducing effects in cancer cells, ceramide has been termed the "tumor suppressor lipid".
 Several studies have attempted to define further the specific role of ceramide in the events of cell death and some evidence suggests ceramide functions upstream of the mitochondria in inducing apoptosis.
 However, owing to the conflicting and variable nature of studies into the role of ceramide in apoptosis, the mechanism by which this lipid regulates apoptosis remains elusive.

 Skin

 The stratum corneum is the outermost layer of the epidermis.
 It is composed of terminally differentiated and enucleated corneocytes that reside within a lipid matrix, like "bricks and mortar."
 Together with cholesterol and free fatty acids, ceramides form the lipid mortar, a water-impermeable barrier that prevents evaporative water loss.
-As a general rule of thumb, the epidermal lipid matrix is composed of an equimolar mixture of ceramides (~50% by weight), cholesterol (~ 25% by weight), and free fatty acids (~15% by weight), with smaller quantities of other lipids also being present.
+As a rule of thumb, the epidermal lipid matrix is composed of an equimolar mixture of ceramides (~50% by weight), cholesterol (~ 25% by weight), and free fatty acids (~15% by weight), with smaller quantities of other lipids also being present.
 The lipid barrier also protects against the entry of microorganisms.